Empirical Bayes PCA in high dimensions: Introduction

-The EB-PCA algorithm is an empirical Bayes implementation of the multivariate Bayes AMP algorithm described by Montanari and Venkataramanan in \cite{montanari2017estimation}.
-Such AMP algorithms were introduced for compressed sensing applications in \cite{donoho2009message,rangan2011generalized,bayati2011dynamics}, and were proposed and studied for PCA with structured priors in \cite{rangan2012iterative,matsushita2013low,deshpande2014information,montanari2015non,lesieur2015phase,kabashima2016phase,deshpande2017asymptotic}.
-These algorithms required an informative initialization that is independent of $\bY$, and \cite{montanari2017estimation} provided the practical extension of initializing the algorithm at the sample PCs.
+EB-PCA is an empirical Bayes implementation of the multivariate Bayes AMP algorithm described by \cite{montanari2017estimation}.
+AMP algorithms were first developed for CDMA, compressed sensing, and generalized linear model applications by~\cite{kabashima2003cdma,donoho2009message,rangan2011generalized}.
+Empirical Bayes versions of AMP for compressed sensing and GLMs were studied by \cite{vila2011expectation,krzakala2012statistical,vila2013expectation,kamilov2014approximate}, in univariate and parametric contexts that are different from the nonparametric perspective of our work.

-A related line of work \cite{lesieur2015mmse,barbier2016mutual,miolane2017fundamental,alaoui2018estimation,lelarge2019fundamental,barbier2019adaptive} has explored more generally the possibilities and impossibilities for low-rank matrix estimation in the Bayesian context.
+AMP algorithms for PCA have been studied in a line of work including \cite{rangan2012iterative,matsushita2013low,deshpande2014information,montanari2015non,lesieur2015phase,kabashima2016phase,deshpande2017asymptotic}.
+These algorithms originally required an informative initialization independent of $\bY$, and \cite{montanari2017estimation} provided the practical extension of initializing at the sample PCs.
+A related line of work \cite{lesieur2015mmse,barbier2016mutual,miolane2017fundamental,alaoui2018estimation,lelarge2019fundamental,barbier2019adaptive} has explored more generally the limits of low-rank matrix estimation with Bayesian priors.
 In particular, \cite{deshpande2014information,barbier2016mutual,deshpande2017asymptotic} showed in various Bayesian rank-one models that AMP algorithms can achieve the asymptotically optimal squared-error Bayes risk, which has been characterized in \cite{lesieur2015mmse,barbier2016mutual,miolane2017fundamental,lelarge2019fundamental}.
 A second motivation for our work is to bring this important body of statistical theory a step closer to statistical practice.
-Our results imply that Bayes-optimal estimation can be achieved by AMP algorithms even without any knowledge of the underlying true priors.
+Our results imply that AMP algorithms can achieve Bayes-optimal estimation even without knowledge of the true priors.